Loading...

 So we're just going to look at how Edmundson uses language to draw parallels between these characters.

-So how Edmundson describes Bernard and Miss Todd, and look at those similarities.
+So we're gonna focus on descriptions, so how Edmundson describes Bernard and Ms. Todd, and look at those similarities.

 We're going to look at their dialogue.

-And then attitudes.
+And then, attitudes.

-So those parallels between their attitudes and what that tells us.
+So, those parallels between their attitudes and what that tells us.

 So let's look at the descriptions of these characters first.

-So description, Bernard slams the door in Gilbert's face, and he stares at the room at things that have changed.
+So, description, Bernard "slams the door in Gilbert's face," and he stares at the room, at things that have changed.

-Let's look at Miss Todd.
+Let's look at Ms. Todd.

-The stage directions describe her as genteel, how she glances round disdainfully, and this idea of her acting forcefully.
+The stage directions describe her as "genteel," how she "glances round disdainfully," and this idea of her acting "forcefully.

-So we get a really good idea through the stage directions of what these characters are like.
+" So we get a really good idea through the stage directions of what these characters are like.

-And remember to start thinking about that idea of parallels.
+And remember to start thinking about that idea of parallels, what similarities can we see between these characters?

-What similarities can we see between these characters?
 And then the dialogue.

-And then the attitudes.
+And then their attitudes.

 And she also is racist and derogatory towards Queenie's lodgers.